The illiquidity network of stocks in China's market crash: Introduction

-Although there are lots of literatures on stock market crash, results on crash forecasts are still inadequate and more efforts are desperate.
-Unlike many emerging financial markets, however, the China stock market is unique since it is dominated by individual investors \cite{ShenzhenNews}.
-Contrary to their institutional counterparts, individual investors are more emotional and susceptible, meaning they are more likely to be scared, spread panic and overly react to external disturbs.
-They even imitate trading strategies and help forge the herding in market.
-These characteristics might undermine the challenges that make crash hard to predict and suggest the possibility of detecting the crash of China market at early days.
-In terms of illiquidity, the trading behaviors in extreme market situations can be finely examined from the micro perspective, helping identify the sources of market volatility and extreme stock price movements.
-In addition, the anomaly in the evolution of illiquidity networks can also be probed from the differences between crash days to non-crash days, which paves the way to develop the warning signals of market crash.
+Although there are many studies on stock market crashes, the results on crash forecasts remain inadequate, and more effort is desperately needed.
+Unlike many emerging financial markets, however, the Chinese stock market is unusual since it is dominated by individual investors, who execute most of the daily trading~\cite{ShenzhenNews}.
+Contrary to their institutional counterparts, individual investors are more emotional and susceptible, meaning they are more likely to be frightened, spread panic and overreact to external disturbances.
+They even imitate trading strategies and help create herding in the market.
+These characteristics might undermine the challenges that make crashes difficult to predict and suggest the possibility of detecting crashes in the Chinese market at an early stage.
+In terms of illiquidity, trading behaviors in extreme market situations can be finely examined from a microperspective, helping identify the sources of market volatility and extreme stock price movements.
+In addition, anomalies in the evolution of illiquidity networks can also be probed based on the differences between crash days and noncrash days, which paves the way for developing warning signals of market crashes.